hanxiaomax/Learncpp_CN/docs/5-3-Modulus-and-Exponentiation.md

 }
 ```

-Here are a couple runs of this program:
+cheng'x are a couple runs of this program:

 ```
 Enter an integer: 6